 This film from Student Finance England provides an introduction to postgraduate loans:

 The loans are not available for PhD or Integrated Masters courses.
 The value, course-related and personal eligibility criteria, and method of payment vary by domicile.
 Scottish and Northern Irish applicants may also be eligible for funding for non-Masters programmes.

 - If you live in England or the EU

 After you apply for a postgraduate loan, and it has been approved, the University will be sent your details and you should then be able to register.
 If you are receiving a postgraduate loan you do not need to pay your fees up front you will be able to set up an instalment plan with three instalments.
 If you have any problems with this you should contact the student funding team

 How to receive your funding

-This applies to both students on campus and also students studying by distance learning who will be required to follow the procedure to obtain an ID card remotely.
+If you are studying by distance learning will need to follow the procedure to get an ID card remotely

 Other sources of funding